 Responsible Winter Vacations

 Just a note about me: I do not like mass tourism because it damages the environment and culture of the places we visit.
-So, I have searched for winter vacations that have responsible travel in mind when they design their trips.

 Thankfully things in the tourist industry are changing and now there are many adventure travel companies who care about how we travel and why we travel, and it seems that leopards can indeed change their spots!